Andrei Gromyko: Ambassador and World War II

 Gromyko had never been abroad before and, to get to the United States, he had to travel via airplane through Romania, Bulgaria and Yugoslavia to Genoa, Italy, where he boarded a ship to the United States.
-He later wrote in his Memoirs that New York City was a good example on how humans, by the "means of wealth and technology are able to create something that is totally alien to our nature".
-He further noticed the New York working districts which, in his own opinion, were proof of the inhumanity of capitalism and of the system's greed.
+He later wrote in his Memoirs that New York City was a good example of how humans, by the "means of wealth and technology are able to create something that is totally alien to our nature".
+He further noticed the New York working districts, which in his own opinion, were proof of the inhumanity of capitalism and of the system's greed.
 Gromyko met and consulted with most of the senior officers of the United States government during his first days and succeeded Maxim Litvinov as ambassador to the United States in 1943.
 In his Memoirs Gromyko wrote fondly of President Franklin D. Roosevelt even though he believed him to be a representative of the bourgeoisie class.
 During his time as ambassador, Gromyko met prominent personalities such as British actor Charlie Chaplin, and British economist John Maynard Keynes.

 Gromyko was a Soviet delegate to the Tehran, Dumbarton Oaks, Yalta and Potsdam conferences.
 In 1943, the same year as the Tehran Conference, the USSR established diplomatic relations with Cuba and Gromyko was appointed the Soviet ambassador to Havana.
 Gromyko claimed that the accusations brought against Roosevelt by American right-wingers, that he was a socialist sympathizer, were absurd.
-While he started out as a member delegate Gromyko later became the head of the Soviet delegation to the San Francisco conference after Molotov's departure.
+While he started out as a member delegate, Gromyko later became the head of the Soviet delegation to the San Francisco conference after Molotov's departure.
 When he later returned to Moscow to celebrate the Soviet victory in the Great Patriotic War, Stalin commended him saying a good diplomat was "worth two or three armies at the front".